 On January 4, 2016, Reclaim The Records submitted a FOIL request to the New York State Department of Health for a copy of the entire New York State death index, from June 1880 through December 31, 1956.
-We are requesting the index only in this FOIL request.
+We requested the index only in this FOIL request.

 The full text of our request is available below, and also available to follow on the MuckRock website: